GianR-Professional/Data-Projects-TripleTen-/README.md

 * **Sprint 12 Project** — This was another project for TripleTen, in which I developed a model for a car company looking to creat an app to attract customers.
 * **Sprint 13 Project** — This was another project for TripleTen, in which I developed a model for a taxi service looking to predict orders for the next hour at any given moment.

+The others will slowly be added as time goes on, to provide a complete picture of my progress.